PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 16:57:31
+Last updated: 2024-04-02 16:58:05
-Random Quote: The most formidable weapon against errors of every kind is reason. - Thomas Paine
+Random Quote: The more you care, the stronger you can be. - Jim Rohn